vencax/windows-rest-auth/README.md

 # windows-rest-auth

 Inspired by [PGina](https://github.com/pgina/pgina/) and its more radical [fork by MutonUfoAI](https://github.com/MutonUfoAI/pgina) I was gradually telling myself why such complex way?
 I would like a CredentialProvider (CP) that sends a http request and gets JSON response with all the necessary info it needs.
+Feel free to raise an issue if you have something to say about this idea, or write into [PGina forum here](https://groups.google.com/forum/#!topic/pgina-devel/Au-EoexgdEg)

 ## Pros
 - Simplicity.
 No complex other languages binding, database support, plugins, etc.